Equivalences (EQS)

 Example of relations in Equivalences Manager

-"Covered" is not an enrollment status, but an additional information which, when applicable for a user, will determine that the user has already completed objects which determine in turn that the component marked as "Covered" does not need to be processed anymore.
+"Covered" is not an enrolment status, but an additional information which, when applicable for a user, will determine that the user has already completed objects which determine in turn that the component marked as "Covered" does not need to be processed anymore.

 However, if the learner chooses to, he can still enroll and process that component.